Get healthcare without a personal identification number

 The Swedish healthcare system is run on a regional level.
 There are 21 regions in Sweden.

-If you’re ill or hurt and it’s not an emergency, you’ll generally need to visit a clinic.
-You’ll usually need to make an appointment first.
+If you’re ill or hurt and it’s not an emergency, you’ll generally need to visit a clinic or contact 1177 who can help you and guide you to the right caregiver.
 If it’s an emergency, call 112 immediately.

 You have the right to understand all information about your health and treatment.
 This also includes the details of your appointment.
 If you do not speak Swedish, you can ask for an interpreter.
 This is free of charge.
 Please tell the clinic if you need an interpreter when you book your appointment.